kovart/dashed-border-generator/README.md

 # Dashed Border Generator
 A simple online tool for creating custom dashed or dotted borders.
-It generates a small CSS that can be applied to any DOM elements.
+Using CSS hack, this tool can simply increase space between dots, change dash length or distance between strokes.

+## How it works? 🚀
+Native CSS properties **don't support** customization of `border-style`.
+Since that, we use a trick with an ***SVG image inside*** `background-image` property.
-The tool uses a trick with SVG image inside "background-image" property, and unlike the `border-style: dashed` property, can change distance between dashed lines, set custom pattern, add dash offset or even change a line cap.
+The SVG features give us the ability to change the distance between dashed lines, set custom pattern, add dash offset or even change a line cap.

+Generated SVG image is vector and it fills width and height of elements by 100%, so it doesn't matter what size elements have.

 ## [View in Action](http://kovart.github.io/dashed-border-generator/)
 ![intro](./intro.png)